-You promised yourself to be reasonable during the Christmas Eve dinner last year and you finally ended up finishing the Christmas pudding!
-While you indulge yourself with delicious food during the festive winter months, it is possible to keep control of your diet.
-According to the study published in The Guardian most people gain weight during this season but this can be avoid with a fitness routine and healthy eating.
+Did you promise yourself to be reasonable for the Christmas Eve dinner last year but you finally ended up finishing the egg nog!Even if you indulge yourself with festive meals during the winter holidays, it is possible to keep control of your diet.
+If most people gain weight during this season it can be avoided with a fitness routine and healthy eating.

-We know it can be hard to stay fit during the holidays but it is possible!
+We know it can be hard to stay motivated during the holidays but it is possible!
 Exercising and keeping yourself active will help you work off those extra calories.
-On days you are not able to workout at Curves for example, think about one exercising alternative that could fit your busy schedule.
+On days you are not able to workout at Curves, there are many other exercising alternatives that could fit your very busy schedule.
 You can dance the night away at all those office parties, on Christmas day wrap up warm and go for a walk after lunch.

 Did you know that people can sometimes eat their way through nearly 6000 calories on Christmas day?
-Whether you are dining in or out you can keep control of your diet even when enjoying the traditional & delicious British and Irish roast dinner, by following these simple tips:
+Whether you are invited at a dinner or you are cooking, you can keep control of your diet even when enjoying the traditional & scrumptious Irish roast dinner, by following these simple tips:

-- Meat - When choosing your meat, white meat such as Chicken or Turkey is the best.
-It is leaner which means it contains less saturated fat (unhealthy fat).
+- Meat - White meat such as Chicken or Turkey is the best option.
+It is leaner which means it contains less saturated fat (non-healthy fat).
 About 100g of white meat would be a healthy amount (it is approximately the size of a pack of playing cards).

-- Vegetables - When it comes to vegetables load up your plate, they provide many nutrients.
+- Vegetables - Load up your plate with vegetables, they provide many nutrients.
 The greater variety you consume the better.
 The best vegetables are carrots, broccoli, leeks, cabbage, sprouts, and cauliflower.

 - Roast Potatoes & Parsnips - Whilst goose fat makes arguably the tastiest roast potatoes it is a saturated fat which provides your body with no nutrition and contributes to many heart problems.
 An unsaturated fat (not of animal origin) such as olive oil is a much healthier option, but remember, try to use as little fat as possible.